sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

     parent: control-access
 ---

-Sensu role-based access control (RBAC) helps different teams and projects share a Sensu instance.
+Sensu's role-based access control (RBAC) helps different teams and projects share a Sensu instance.
-RBAC allows you to manage user access and resources based on namespaces, groups, roles, and bindings.
+RBAC allows you to specify actions users are allowed to take against resources, within namespaces or across all namespaces, based on roles bound to the user or to one or more groups the user is a member of.

 - **Namespaces** partition resources within Sensu.
 Sensu entities, checks, handlers, and other [namespaced resources][17] belong to a single namespace.
 - **Roles** create sets of permissions (e.g. get and delete) tied to resource types. **Cluster roles** apply permissions across namespaces and include access to [cluster-wide resources][18] like users and namespaces.
 - **Users** represent a person or agent that interacts with Sensu.
 Users can belong to one or more **groups**.
 - **Role bindings** assign a role to a set of users and groups within a namespace. **Cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.

-Sensu access controls apply to [sensuctl][2], the Sensu [API][19], and the Sensu [web UI][3].
+RBAC configuration applies to [sensuctl][2], the [API][19], and the [web UI][3].
-In addition to built-in RBAC, Sensu includes [commercial][33] support for authentication using external [authentication providers][32].

 ## Namespaces